-10.3.1 The assembled cranes, winches and reels shall be tested and examined by a competent person at the manufacturer's in accordance with the testing programme approved by the Register, using the proof loads given in Table 10.3.4.
+10.3.1 The assembled cranes, winches and reels of the derrick boom gear shall be tested and examined by a competent person at the manufacturer's in accordance with the testing program approved by the Register, using the proof loads given in Table 10.3.4.

-The tests and examinations shall be proved by the Certificate issued by the Register or by the manufacturer's Certificate signed by a competent person.
+The tests and examinations shall be proved by the Certificate issued by the Register or document drawn up by the manufacturer declaring compliance of material or product to the RS requirements signed by a competent person.

-Marking and stamping of the tested cranes, winches and reels shall be done as specified in 11.2.
+Marking of the tested cranes, winches and reels shall be done as specified in 11.2.